The ChoiceView Visual IVR

 Provide Better Product Support

 Remembering which option to select can be difficult when presented with a long, sequential list of voice-only options.
-With ChoiceView, all options are delivered instantly to a mobile device (iPhone or IPod touch), saving time and frustration.
+With ChoiceView, all options are seen visually—they’re delivered instantly to a mobile device or browser.
 For example, a caller contacts his ChoiceView-enabled PC supply company about the status of his PC repair.
-The caller (1) sees a visual menu of the options and quickly taps the Check Repair Status option and (2) is presented with another screen that allows him to enter his repair ticket number.
-Immediately (3) he receives all the needed status information he needs and understands when his PC will be returned to him.
+The caller sees a visual menu of the options and quickly taps the Check Repair Status option and is presented with another screen to enter his repair ticket number.
+He immediately receives the status information and understands when his PC will be returned.
 He saves this visual information by tapping ‘+’ on the ChoiceView screen and later reviews it by pressing ‘History.’
-The entire ChoiceView transaction takes half the typical call time and the caller is pleased with the firm.
+The entire ChoiceView transaction takes half the typical call time and the caller is pleased with the efficient service.